When was the last time your network performance was checked?

 Some of our key tips to avoid network performance issues are –

-Check wired equipment – network switches and routers vary dramatically in performance and quality, and they run software that needs to be updated over time.
+Network switches and routers vary dramatically in performance and quality, and they run software that needs to be updated over time.
 We recommend that you confirm that your equipment provides 1000Mbit connections to all devices, that the firmware is being updated regularly (an annual check is normally fine), and that the design of the network ensures that connections are not being split or shared unnecessarily.

-Check wireless equipment – wireless network equipment also varies dramatically, and in many cases domestic grade equipment is used to reduce costs with the consequence that performance and coverage are poor.
+Wireless network equipment also varies dramatically, and in many cases domestic grade equipment is used to reduce costs with the consequence that performance and coverage are poor.
 Wireless networks also provide shared rather than dedicated bandwidth, meaning that if your access point can deliver 300Mbit/s and you have ten wireless devices then your are likely to average only 30Mbit/s per device.
 We recommend that you review the equipment you use now and ensure that it is suitable for the number of wireless devices and for the characteristics of your office.

-Wired over wireless – wherever possible, use wired connections in favour of wireless, even for notebook computers.
+Wherever possible, use wired connections in favour of wireless, even for notebook computers.
 The ten fold speed increase will be immediately apparent, and there is no reason why using wireless at other times will cause any problems.

-Cloud hosting – when considering moving your data to a hosted environment also consider the implications for your Internet connection.
+When considering moving your data to a hosted environment also consider the implications for your Internet connection.
 It is quite likely that a different Internet connection will be needed, and the cost of that connection may be far higher than any savings you hope to make.

-Cabling – when your network performance is checked you mind find that errors are detected during testing.
+When your network performance is checked you mind find that errors are detected during testing.
 There can be various causes for this but the most common relate to cabling.
 It can be difficult and costly to identify and then fix the offending cabling, but it is necessary as issues with cabling can impact on the performance of the network as a whole.

 Network performance testing is often completely overlooked by I.T. service providers, and is perhaps the last thing checked when customers report performance issues.
 Our view is that checking network performance is an easy and cost effective way to significantly improve software application performance, and it should be something that is done on a regular basis, before performance issues are suffered and reported.